 Plan the reporting process

-During the reporting lodgement period, you’ll use the WGEA Employer Portal to select your targets and specify the rate of improvement (in percentage points) and/or the actions you commit to achieve.
+During the reporting lodgement period, you’ll use the WGEA Employer Portal to select your targets and specify the rate of improvement (in percentage points) and/or the actions to meet or demonstrate improvement against.

 | STEP | TASK |